Taipei is a green and vibrant place with education that costs a fraction compared to many other countries.

 Let’s have a look at some of the most popular areas, where foreigners buy property.

 Shilin district is one of the biggest districts and located in the Northern parts of Taipei.

-Thanks to its proximity to the beautiful nature, being located just at the foot of Mount Yangmingshan, the area has attracted many foreigners and built up local communities.
+Thanks to its proximity to beautiful nature, located just at the foot of Mount Yangmingshan, the area has attracted many foreigners and built up local communities.

-You’ll not have any problems to find international schools here, in case you plan to send your children overseas, or if you plan to relocate to Taiwan yourself.
+You’ll not have any problems finding international schools here, in case you plan to send your children overseas, or if you plan to relocate to Taiwan yourself.